 Simply enter the code gypsies35 for any course at checkout!

-Because VIPKID’s curriculum is based on the American Common Core State Standard, they only hire teachers with a North American accent.
+There aren’t many VIPKID requirements.
+Because their curriculum is based on the American Common Core State Standard, they only hire teachers with a North American accent.
 You don’t have to be based there, but you do have to submit a scan of your passport to prove you’re from there.

 You must have a Bachelor’s Degree in any field and at least one year experience teaching or working with children.
 This can include working at a daycare or summer camp and can even include babysitting.
 You also must be very high energy.
 It requires more effort to excite the students than teaching in a conventional classroom.